jpjpjp/analyze-mint-transactions/README.md

 This project provides a set of scripts and visualizations that allow Mint users to analyze their spending and income.

+## NEWS - March, 2023
+Mint is still active but is now scheduled to shut down in March, 2024.
+This release adds support for transactions imported from [Lunch Money](https://my.lunchmoney.app/overview) an awesome Mint replacement that is undergoing active development including an API to manage and programatically export transactions.
+I prefer Lunch Money to Empower and reccomend it to anyone looking for a Mint replacement.
+Since Mint has an API there is no need to manually export transaction for analysis with the scripts in this repo.
+If the configuration variable NEW_TRANSACTION_SOURCE is set to "lunchmoney", new transactions will be fetched via API, converted to Mint format and added to the local copy of transactions for analysis.

 ## NEWS - December, 2023
 Intuit announced that Mint is shutting down on Jan 1, 2024.
 This release adds support for transactions exported from the  [Empower Transactions Dashboard](https://home.personalcapital.com/page/login/goHome).
 Transactions are converted to mint format in [process-empower-transactions.py](./process_empower_transactions.py).
 This approach enables potential support for other tools as well.